AI Agent Skills

 using-superpowers

-SuperpowersUse when starting any conversation - establishes how to find and use skills, requiring Skill tool invocation before ANY response including clarifying questions
+SuperpowersUse when starting any conversation - establishes how to find and use skills, requiring skill invocation before ANY response including clarifying questions

 verification-before-completion